difference between natural and synthetic fibre

 So, which one should you choose?
 Ultimately, it comes down to your personal preferences, needs, and values.
 If you’re looking for a sustainable, natural option and don’t mind spending a bit more, natural fibers may be the way to go.
 If you’re looking for a durable, affordable option and don’t mind the environmental trade-offs, synthetic fibers may be a better choice.
 Ultimately, the best option is to choose fabrics that are high-quality, comfortable, and suitable for your intended use.

-See also difference between medicare and medical
+See also difference between intuitive and sensing

 Table difference between natural and synthetic fibre